Frequently asked questions

 What browsers do you support?

 The SDK ingests events from every browser that can execute JavaScript.
 On modern runtimes (evergreen Chrome / Edge / Firefox / Safari / Opera, iOS Safari 13+) every feature is available.
-On older runtimes the SDK automatically falls back to a more conservative transport (sendBeacon → fetch → XMLHttpRequest) so events still reach the collector — we deliberately do NOT silently drop traffic from old browsers, because doing so would create a blind spot in bot detection (a spoofed-ancient-UA session would bypass ingestion entirely).
+On older runtimes the SDK automatically falls back to a more conservative transport (sendBeacon → fetch → XMLHttpRequest) so events still reach the collector — we deliberately do NOT silently drop traffic from old browsers, because doing so would create a blind spot in traffic classification (a spoofed-ancient-UA session would never be observed by the collector).

 Feature-level notes on older runtimes: